747-diego/Potion-Alpha-Frontend-Developer-Challenge/README.md

 **Challenge Goal:**

-Create a responsive, visually compelling Leaderboard page that fetches and displays trader data from an API.
-This page should mimic the look and feel outlined in our Figma designs and incorporate core UI interactions such as search and filtering.
+Create a responsive, visually compelling Leaderboard page that fetches and displays trader data from a mock API.
+This page should mimic the look and feel outlined in the [Figma](https://www.figma.com/proto/4UbpftRYpuL5SczCjk9eOW/Potion-Leaderboard?node-id=21-5&p=f&t=ApOpU9XiygjA2oYR-0&scaling=min-zoom&content-scaling=fixed&page-id=0%3A1) design provided and incorporate core UI interactions such as search and filtering.

 ## 📖 Table of Contents